• Fall Recipes

 Making this Thai basil pesto requires just a few steps and very little time!

-bunch of Thai basil with the stem being taken off.
+bunch of Thai basil with the stem being taken off labelled number two.

 Step 1